three-bedroom-apartment/TBA/src/blog/post-2.md

 Mostly Tuesdays but it doesn’t matter.
 We cut ourselfs off from the world for around 10 hours and
 Like just whatever comes to mind is worked out
-It’s all sketches.
-It’s all stuff that’s been building up over the week.
-Sewer
 It takes a while to get into.
 A lot of bad synthesis but you can’t stop there
 Just keep doing more and more.
 Grind it out, see it through